Natural Disasters and Severe Weather

 What is mold and why can it be a problem after a flood?

-Mold is a kind of microscopic fungus.
+Mold is a kind of fungus.
 There are many types of molds, and they are present throughout the environment, indoors and out.
 Tiny mold particles are always present in the air, in the form of tiny microscopic cells known as spores.

 Mold spores can germinate and grow in a moist or damp environment, on any surface that contains organic matter.